jesse-ai/docs/docs/docs/research/backtest.md

 ```

 ::: tip
 The `fast_mode` parameter is a new feature that speeds up the backtest process by orders of magnitude.
-It is enabled by default and will become the default behavior in the future.
-But for now, you can disable it by setting it to `False` to get the same behavior as the GUI dashboard.
+It is disabled by default but will become the default behavior in the future.
+But for now, you can enable it by setting it to `True` to get the same behavior as the GUI dashboard.

+Just notice that for now it does not support backtests when you are trading multiple routes.
+It is a work in progress.
 :::